Zining643/BigIdeasFinalProject/README.md

 This repository consists of both code and datasets for analyzing the best neighborhood in Pittsbrugh.
 The three metrics used to rank neighborhood were k-12 school counts, fast food resterants counts and crime rates.
 Three individual data sets were cleaned seperately then merged together to form a final dataframed used to score and rank neighborhood.

-crime data.ipynb done by Daley Fraser fast food.ipynb done by Daley Faser school data.ipynb done by Zining Chen
-Joint df.ipynb done by Zining Chen
+crime data.ipynb done by Daley Fraser school data.ipynb done by Zining Chen fast food.ipynb combined work between Zining and Daley Joint df.ipynb combined work between Zining and Daley

 Link to datasets:
 School data:  https://data.wprdc.org/dataset/46fb3ca4-e844-4b42-b034-e87291d34699/resource/06664b02-c673-49d5-8a70-d3cd1c18ac8d/download/pps_schoolsapr2019publish.csv